BabylonJS/Documentation/content/How_To/camera/camera_introduction.md

 Optional actions are:

-1. MouseWheel - The scroll wheel on a mouse or scroll actions on a touchpad.
-[Playground example.](https://playground.babylonjs.com/#DWPQ9R#1)
+1. MouseWheel - The scroll wheel on a mouse or scroll actions on a touchpad. <Playground id="#DWPQ9R#1" title="Adding Scroll Wheel to Universal Camera" description="A simple example of adding scroll wheel functionality to the universal camera." image="/img/playgroundsAndNMEs/divingDeeperCamerasIntro1.jpg"/>

 **Note**

 - Using keys in the Playground requires you to click inside the rendering area to give it the focus.

-## Constructing a Universal Camera
+### Constructing a Universal Camera

 ```javascript